CakeDC/cakephp-inertia/README.md

 $> npm run dev
 ```

+**IMPORTANT: Whenever you modify the .vue templates you must run this script.**

 Go to http://localhost:9099/pages/dashboard to see that Dashboard Vue Component prints values assigneds on Dashboard CakePHP function

 ### bake CRUD system